wonsz1/local-docker-vhost/README.md

-# Simple vhost configuration for docker
+# Simple vhost configuration for docker on mac

 ### How to use